scholarly-python-package/scholarly/docs/quickstart.rst

 -------------

-In general, Google Scholar does not like bots, and can often block scholarly.
+In general, Google Scholar does not like bots, and can often block scholarly, especially those pages that contain ``scholar?`` in the URL.
 We are actively working towards making scholarly more robust towards that front.

 The most common solution for avoiding network issues is to use proxies